canderson22/raining_cats/readme.md

 As a user, when I win its clearly displayed, so I know I have won.

 As a user, it is easy to restart the game, so i can quickly play again.

+As a user, if I have the highest score ever, I would like it to be saved to be given the recognition.